 - You accidentally de-indexed yourself.
 Hey, it happens!
 You may have accidentally selected something that blocks search engines from finding and indexing your content, so be sure to double-check your settings!

 - You may have chosen a de-indexed or penalized domain.
-This is the danger of buying used or second-hand domains.
+This is the danger of buying second-hand or used domains.
 Carefully check the history to make sure this domain is 100% Google-friendly.

 If any of the above applies to you, there are always steps you can take to ensure you get back on Google’s visible side.